 - further care needed

-- if the injured worker should remain off work for more than five days
+- if you should remain off work for more than five days

 - any previous injury or disease contributing to the injury

 The doctor must complete and mail the form within three days of treatment.
-Copies of the form are is sent to the insurance company, employer, and employee.
+Copies of the form are is sent to the insurance company, employer, and you.

 When the form is sent in, a workers’ compensation claim is filed.